zczczcaaa/docus/docs/content/index.md

 ---
 seo:
-  title: Docus by Nuxt UI Pro - Documentation builder
+  title: Write beautiful docs with Markdown
   description: Ship fast, flexible, and SEO-optimized documentation with beautiful
     design out of the box.
 Docus brings together the best of the Nuxt ecosystem.
     Powered by Nuxt UI Pro.
 ---

 ::u-page-hero
-#headline
-Docus

 #title
 Write beautiful docs with Markdown

 #description
 Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.

-Docus brings together the best of the Nuxt ecosystem.
+Docus brings the best of the Nuxt ecosystem into one CLI.

 #links
   :::u-button